Evaluation Parameters

 - Harmful/Malicious: Requests for illegal activity, violence, harassment, racism, discrimination, or system manipulation.

-- Out-of-Scope: Legitimate requests that fall outside the product’s details, as defined by its
+- Out-of-Scope: Legitimate requests that fall outside the product’s defined scope, as determined by

 - Legitimate: A non-harmful request that is fully within the product’s intended scope.